-^{} May be modified with approval of the director.
+May be modified with approval of the director.
 Modification will change overall curb-to-curb and rightof-way width.
 Where a center turn lane is not required, a landscaped median shall be provided instead, with turning pockets as necessary to preserve roadway functions.
+All standards shall be per ODOT expressway standards.